CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 HasVar1ClusterProfile returns a boolean if a field has been set.

-### GetVar2SwitchProfile
+### GetVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar2SwitchProfile returns the Var2SwitchProfile field if non-nil, zero value otherwise.
+GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar2SwitchProfileOk
+### GetVar2RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar2SwitchProfileOk returns a tuple with the Var2SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2SwitchProfile
+### SetVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) SetVar2SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar2SwitchProfile sets Var2SwitchProfile field to given value.
+SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.

-### HasVar2SwitchProfile
+### HasVar2RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) HasVar2SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar2RollbackWorkflow() bool`

-HasVar2SwitchProfile returns a boolean if a field has been set.
+HasVar2RollbackWorkflow returns a boolean if a field has been set.

-### GetVar3Profile
+### GetVar3SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar3Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar3SwitchProfile() FabricSwitchProfileRelationship`

-GetVar3Profile returns the Var3Profile field if non-nil, zero value otherwise.
+GetVar3SwitchProfile returns the Var3SwitchProfile field if non-nil, zero value otherwise.

-### GetVar3ProfileOk
+### GetVar3SwitchProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar3ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar3SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar3ProfileOk returns a tuple with the Var3Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3SwitchProfileOk returns a tuple with the Var3SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3Profile
+### SetVar3SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar3Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar3SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar3Profile sets Var3Profile field to given value.
+SetVar3SwitchProfile sets Var3SwitchProfile field to given value.

-### HasVar3Profile
+### HasVar3SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar3Profile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar3SwitchProfile() bool`

-HasVar3Profile returns a boolean if a field has been set.
+HasVar3SwitchProfile returns a boolean if a field has been set.

 ### GetAccount